 Electives, Free and Otherwise

-The English major requires seven courses beyond the Core.
-Some of these, of course, must be Advanced Seminars, and you must take at least one version of English 200, the Junior Seminar.
+The English major requires seven courses beyond the core.
+Some of these, of course, must be Advanced Seminars, and at least one must be the Junior Research Seminar (English 4950-4998).

 Courses Outside of English

-With the approval of your Faculty Advisor, you may count up to 2 courses outside of English towards the major.
+With the approval of your Faculty Advisor (or the Undergraduate Chair or Associate Director of Undergraduate Studies) you may count up to two courses outside of English towards the major.
 Courses in Linguistics and in Foreign Literatures not in English always count; in the case of Foreign Literatures, however, your courses must be 5th-semester proficiency or higher.

 Beyond these courses it will depend on whether you have chosen a Concentration.
 For example, a student who has chosen to concentrate in Medieval and Renaissance Literature may count a course in Renaissance Art History toward the English Major.
-Similarly, a Law and Literature concentrator may count certain Legal Studies courses, while a Literature, Journalism, and Print Culture concentrator may count a number of media and communications courses.
+Similarly, a Literature, Journalism, and Print Culture concentrator may count a number of media and communications courses.
 To see which outside courses count in a given concentration, see the List of Concentrations.